 Memorandum of Association (MOA)

-The Memorandum of Association or MOA of a company defines the constitution and the company’s scope of power.
-In simpler words, the MOA is the foundation on which the company is built.
+The Memorandum of Association (MOA) of a company that explains the company’s constitution and scope of power.
+In simpler words, the MOA is the base on which a company relies on.
 MOA is a legal memorandum prepared during the registration process of a company.

 The scope of this content includes the following topics

-A company can undertake only those activities that are mentioned in the Memorandum of Association.
-As such, the MOA lays down the boundary beyond which the actions of the company cannot extend.
+A company can undertake only those activities that are mentioned in the MOA.
+In other words, the Memorandum of Association lays down the boundary beyond which the actions of the company cannot exceed.

-MOA helps the shareholders, creditors and any other person dealing with the company to know the objectives and powers of the company.
+MOA helps the creditors, shareholders and any other person that are interacting and dealing with the company, to know the company’s powers and objectives.
 In addition to this, M0A contents help the prospective shareholders in taking the right decision while investing in the company.

-According to Section 4 of the Companies Act, 2013, companies must draw the MOA as specified in Tables A-E in Schedule I of the Act.
+As per Section 4 of the Companies Act, 2013, companies shall form the MOA as specified in Tables A to E in Schedule I of the Act.
 The company shall adopt a Table applicable to it as there are various tables for different companies.
-Here are the details of the forms:
+Here is the list of forms with their details:

 - Table A: MOA Form of the company limited by shares.